ultralapse/chess/README.md

 ## Status
 The core mechanics of the game have not completed.
 Namely these features are not present.
-1. En Passant
-2. Castling
+1. Castling
-3. Endgame (Check, Checkmate, and Stalemate)
+2. Endgame (Check, Checkmate, and Stalemate)

 Like most other Chess implementations, these are fully supported:
 1. Loading/Saving Games
 2. Piece movement
-3. Piece capturing
+3. Piece capturing (including En Passant)

 In the future, there will be support for
 1. A Terminal UI served over SSH via the project Wish by Charm.sh